How to Receive Faxes Online Through Your Gmail Account

-Incoming Fax on Gmail Notifications for Desktop & Mobile
+Incoming Fax to Gmail Notifications for Desktop & Mobile

 For this method to work properly, you should use Gmail to fax exclusively.
 Don't mix common emails with faxes.

-Here’s how to enable desktop notifications when you receive fax on Gmail:
+Here’s how to enable desktop notifications when you receive fax to Gmail:

 - Go to Settings (shown as a gear icon on the upper-right part of your screen).

 - Under the General tab, you’ll find the “Desktop Notifications” option.
 You can choose whether to be alerted of all emails or just those labeled as important.

 - Click on “Click here to enable desktop notifications for Gmail”.

 - Chrome users will need to click “Allow” on the pop-up window.
 If you are using a Firefox browser, click instead on “Always show notifications” when the pop-up appears.

 That’s it, you are ready to receive incoming email fax alerts.
 Be sure you keep your browser open at all times to avoid missing faxes.